pranurs/fractal-dimensions/README.md

 ## Notes

-This implementation of box counting employs a **dynamic programming** approach for calculating the number of boxes containing at least one pixel of the image boundary (black pixels)
+This implementation of box counting employs a **dynamic programming** approach for calculating the number of boxes containing at least one pixel of the image boundary (black pixels).